Prenuptial and Postnuptial Agreements Attorney in New York, Long Island

 Many people view prenuptial agreements as a contract between wealthy people, couples with a large age gap between them, or as a jinx on their future marriage.
 However, as more and more people marry later in life when they are more established and have at least some assets, more couples are entering into these agreements than ever before.
 Since the 1970s, the number of prenuptial agreements has tripled.
 With the prevalence of divorce and the increasing frequency of remarriage, this growth rate makes sense.

 Wealthier couples are prime candidates for prenuptial agreements, however, this only represents one small category of people who should consider protecting themselves before entering a marriage.
 Couples in which one or more parties have been previously divorced are also good candidates for a prenuptial agreement.
-Owners of their own business or couples with premarital assets that they want to protect should also consider a prenuptial agreement.
+Owners of their own businesses or couples with premarital assets that they want to protect should also consider a prenuptial agreement.

 Although sometimes considered unromantic, prenuptial agreements are also gaining traction among Gen X and Millennials.
 Younger individuals are delaying marriage and pursuing careers.
 When marriage does occur, each partner often comes into the union with property and assets they want to protect.
 A prenuptial agreement is a smart financial choice that protects both spouses from losing assets or giving up their equal right to share in property acquired during the marriage.